JuliaOptics/About/README.md

 This organization and its repositories have been abandoned.
 The About section below is left intact.
 The work was abandoned for the following reasons:

-- the Julia does not offer significant acceleration over the numpy code of [prysm](https://github.com/brandondube/prysm) -- only about 20% --
+- the Julia does not offer significant acceleration over the numpy code of [prysm](https://github.com/brandondube/prysm) -- only about 20%
 - writing performant julia is significantly more difficult than writing performant numpy.
-The base language emits unvectorized code which is slower than numpy, the `@avx` macro is unstable and often crashes the interpreter, the allocator is much slower than numpy or even matlab, and `.` and `!` are quasi-white space symbols that are far too important to the performance of an algorithm.  `@.` prefixes to a line are slower than hand placing the `.`, so that is not a solution.
+The base language emits unvectorized code which is slower than numpy, the `@avx` macro is unstable and often crashes the interpreter, the allocator is much slower than numpy or even matlab, and `.` and `!` are quasi-white space symbols that are far too important to the performance of an algorithm.  `@.` prefixes to a line are slower than hand placing the `.`, so that is not a solution
 - the language itself, as well as its tooling, is too immature, with poor documentation and many bugs or sharp edges
 - errors in Julia are severely cluttered by multiple line long type information which does not aid clarity